Out of the Woods

 Another thing I learned was the importance of having purposeful work to do.
 I mean really purposeful work—life-and-death stuff.
 I didn’t truly realize what life in the woods was all about until my economic situation was such that I had to hunt, gather plants, and cultivate a garden in order to eat.
 During part of my time in Lincoln, especially 1975 through 1978, if I didn’t have success in hunting, then I didn’t get any meat to eat.
 I didn’t get any vegetables unless I gathered or grew them myself.
 There is nothing more satisfying than the fulfillment and self-confidence that this kind of self-reliance brings.
 In connection with this, one loses most of one’s fear of death.

 Kaczynski understood work very well.
 He understood doing things, but he didn’t understand being things.
 This, as I outline in The Myth of Meaning, was his most serious failing.
 He’s right, in this case, that it’s a tedious grind to wash nuts and gut meat and so on, but he spends no time discussing the general quality of non-alienating work.
 He even lumps ‘child-care’ into work, as if taking care of children under primitive conditions is equivalent to what it is like for us today.
-He also suggests that modern man’s unhappiness is because he has more work to do, which takes up his ‘free time’, rather than that all the work we do is soul destroying.
+He also suggests that modern man’s unhappiness is because he has more work to do, which takes up his ‘free time’, rather than that all the work we do is literally soul destroying.

 Kaczynski criticises the anarcho-primitivist belief that primal societies exhibited a high degree of gender equality, before stating that this is just what they did have, compared to those civilisations which followed.
 From his small sample3 Kaczynski presents cases of men exerting power over women and treating them horrendously, which certainly happened, but this is not a counter-argument, nor is the fact that men make manifest decisions in primal societies when these are often ratified informally by women.
 The point is there have been societies where men and women lived well and happily together (even with — shock-horror — men behaving like men) and these were not civilised societies.
 It seems reasonable to suppose that there were more such societies the further back in time we go, give that less civilisation always equals more freedom, peace and happiness.

 Kaczynski mentions violence, which also occurred in primal societies, and then rightly points out that this is not ‘alienating violence’.
-Homicide was as rare as warfare, which was all but non-existent in our Paleolithic past.
+Homicide was as rare as warfare, which was all but non-existent in our Palaeolithic past.
 Primal society was peaceful in the same way that nature is peaceful; which is to say, essentially peaceful.
-The overwhelming inner experience of living in nature, as Kaczynski himself noted, is one of astonishing tranquillity, occasionally punctuated with a drama and contention that, in the absence of ego, never gets a chance to become tyrannous.
+The overwhelming inner experience of living in nature, as Kaczynski himself noted, is one of astonishing tranquillity, occasionally punctuated with violent drama and contention that, in the absence of ego, never gets a chance to become cruel and tyrannous.
 This is the peace that the primalist yearns for, not some kind of sterilised condition in which it is impossible to get angry and hit a man; which, as Kaczynski understood all too well, is a civilised condition—one much touted by ‘pacifistic’ socialists—not a primal one.

 Likewise, Kaczynski describes primal societies as competitive, which is indeed the case.
 And why should it not be?
 In a sane society competitiveness and cooperation live and breathe together, alternating.
-Kaczynski highlights the extreme premium on self-sufficiency and individualism in primal society, but seems unable to understand, at least here, that not having to depend on others leads to less of the violence and lack of egalitarianism he ascribes to pre-civilised groups.
+Kaczynski highlights the extreme premium on self-sufficiency and individualism in primal society, but seems unable to understand, at least in this essay, that not having to depend on others leads to less of the violence and lack of egalitarianism he ascribes to pre-civilised groups.
 He notes with approval the many examples of care, generosity and good-naturedness among hunter-gatherers.

 Kaczynski then makes the ludicrous point that our society, like those of primal people, is also one of cooperation and sharing.
 He writes;